 The following discussion of our future performance contains statements that are not historical statements and, therefore, constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Our forward-looking statements are subject to risks and uncertainties that could cause actual results to differ materially from those stated or implied in the forward-looking statement.
-Please refer to "Risk Factors" in this prospectus supplement, the "Special Note Regarding Forward-Looking Statements, Per Share Data and Market and Statistical Data," as well as the other disclosures contained in this prospectus supplement, for further discussion on forward-looking statements and the risks and other factors that could prevent us from achieving our goals and cause the assumptions underlying the forward-looking statements and the actual results to differ materially from those expressed in or implied by those forward-looking statements.
+Please refer to "Risk Factors" in this prospectus supplement, the "Special Note Regarding Forward-Looking Statement, for further discussion on forward-looking statements and the risks and other factors that could prevent us from achieving our goals and cause the assumptions underlying the forward-looking statements and the actual results to differ materially from those expressed in or implied by those forward-looking statements.